The metal under a crown is showing

 What happens if the metal under crowns unseals from the natural tooth below?

 Over time, all permanent crowns will degrade.
-Dental restorations can be designed to last a long time, especially with modern materials and processes.
+Dental restorations can be designed to last a long time.
 However, no dental restoration will last forever.
 In most cases,

 - PFM crowns last 10 years esthetically and 20 years functionally